erfanrajati/NOTY-namer-of-the-year/README.md

 ### 4. Run the program and Enjoy ⭐

-**Note: The `assets` directory contains a splitter file that you can use for chunking a huge pdf that contains a bunch of your assignments (most likely created by CamScanner) into small, equal portions.**

 ## Usage
 The recommended usage flow of this program is rather simple and is explained below.